Bristol Street programme

 Resource consent application

 We have applied for resource consent and the Christchurch City Council decided that public notification is required.
 The period for submission has now closed.
-Next, the council will set a hearing date and the application will be considered by two independent commissioners.

 Changes to the programme